Defence Intelligence Organisation

 The Defence Intelligence Organisation (DIO) is an Australian government military intelligence agency responsible for strategic intelligence and technical intelligence assessments, advising defence and government decision-making on national security and international security issues, and the planning and conduct of Australian Defence Force operations.
 The DIO does not collect intelligence or conduct covert action, but works on defence economics, transnational terrorism, and WMD.

 The DIO is an agency of the Australian Intelligence Community and is part of the Defence Intelligence Group (DIG) with the Australian Geospatial-Intelligence Organisation (AGO).
-The head of DIO is the Director of the Defence Intelligence Organisation, currently Major General Matthew Hall.
+The head of the DIO is the Chief of Defense Intelligence, currently Tom Hamilton.

 History

 Joint Intelligence Bureau

 In the post-World War II period, the military intelligence and strategic assessments functions were shared between the Navy, Army and Air Force intelligence directorates and the Joint Intelligence Bureau (JIB) from 1947 to 1969.
 JIB was responsible for geographic, infrastructure and economic intelligence – mainly in Australia's region.
 In 1957, JIB's responsibilities were expanded to include scientific and technical intelligence.